hmartiro/redox/README.md

 ## Performance Benchmarks
 Benchmarks are given by averaging the results of five trials of various programs in `examples/`.
 The results are on an AWS t2.medium instance running Ubuntu 14.04 (64-bit).
 During these tests, Redox communicated with a local Redis server over TCP.
+Results are slightly faster using Unix sockets.

  * 100 repeating asynchronous commands (`speed_test_async_multi`): **710,014 commands/s**
  * One repeating asynchronous command (`speed_test_async`): **195,159 commands/s**